jeffersonoliveira-dev/whiteboard-app/README.md

 Whiteboard app to draw with friends !

-current development : setting up redux
+current development : I need to get reducers